Americans Abroad Weekend Rewind: Brooks, McKennie, and more

 Super Lig

-Mix Diskerud came off the bench, scored ONE GOAL, and played seven minutes in Denizlispor’s 2-1 loss to Faith Karagumruk on Sunday.
+Mix Diskerud came off the bench and played one minute in Denizlispor’s 2-1 win over Goztepe on Sunday.

-Tyler Boyd did not dress in Besiktas 2-1 win over Goztepe on Sunday.
+Tyler Boyd did not dress in Besiktas 2-1 loss to Trabzonspor on Sunday.

 Greece